 Norway is a Scandinavian country that is sparsely populated.
 A land of outstanding beauty, Norway is known for its beauty, picturesque scenery, wild and untamed landscapes, and the unique phenomenon called ‘aurora Borealis’ or the northern lights and the midnight sun (during summers).
 This country features mountains, hills and valleys, waterfalls and a long coastline with fjords and islands.
 Norway is a shelter to a rich biodiversity and was deemed to be the world’s top tourist attraction by the National Geographic.

 Norway is 60 percent covered with mountains and forests which are up to 5 km, thus majority of this area is covered with rocky wilderness, hence converted into national parks.
 The country’s fresh air and clean environment will let you feel at one with all of the pristine wilderness around you.

 There is always a unique sensation being one with nature, that attracts the travelers to visit again and again. many travelers visit here all year round. if you are also planning for a hiking or an adventurous trip. you must visit any of the national parks.
-However, it is the best time to start planning now and book british airways reservations right away to nearby OSLO AIrport.
+However, it is the best time to start planning now.
 One of the most preferred ways by travelers to reach these places.

 Check out the list of some of the best national parks in Norway that you must visit.

 Located on Folgefonna peninsula, Folgefonna National Park has incredible natural wonders that allures and delight visitors all over the world.
 The park has three huge dominating glaciers that can possibly reach up to 400 meters in thickness and has a lush green wilderness in summer.
 The gushing of rivers rushing down the mountains to the sea will give you a glimpse of paradise with its absolute beauty.
 The Folgefonna National Park is must visit park that will give you memories of a life time.